Minimum Resource Threshold Policy Under Partial Interference: Setup

-The second assumption on the outcome regression formalizes the useful side information in Section \ref{sec:contri} about the relationship between diarrheal incidence and WASH facilities. \begin{itemize}[noitemsep,topsep=2pt] \item[\hypertarget{(A5)}{(A5)}] \textit{Monotonic Response}: $ \sum_{j} \mu^*(a, a', \bX_{ij}, \bX_\eij)/\NI_i$ is non-decreasing in $(a,a')$ for any $\bX_i$. \end{itemize} Assumption \hyperlink{(A5)}{(A5)} implies that the average number of diarrhea-free households in a census block is a non-decreasing function of the number of WASH facilities; note that a sufficient condition of Assumption \hyperlink{(A5)}{(A5)} is that $\mu^*(a,a',\bX_{ij}, \bX_\eij)$ itself (and not its average) is non-decreasing in $(a,a')$.
-Assumption \hyperlink{(A5)}{(A5)} would be plausible if the treatment is harmless, as is the case for WASH facilities, but would be violated if some study units have severe side effects from the treatment.
-Overall, Assumptions \hyperlink{(A4)}{(A4)} and \hyperlink{(A5)}{(A5)} are used for estimating the optimal rule and unlike Assumptions \hyperlink{(A1)}{(A1)}-\hyperlink{(A3)}{(A3)}, they are not required for identification.
+Lastly, we make the following monotonicity assumption: \begin{itemize}[noitemsep,topsep=2pt] \item[\hypertarget{(A5)}{(A5)}] \textit{Monotonic Response}: $ \sum_{j} \mu^*(a, a', \bX_{ij}, \bX_{\eij})/\NI_i$ is non-decreasing in $(a,a')$ for any $\bX_i$. \end{itemize} Assumption \hyperlink{(A5)}{(A5)} implies that the average of the expected outcomes of all study units in a block is a non-decreasing function of ego's and peers' treatment status.
+A sufficient condition for Assumption \hyperlink{(A5)}{(A5)} is that $\mu^*(a,a',\bX_{ij}, \bX_{\eij})$ itself (and not its average) is non-decreasing in $(a,a')$.
+In practice, Assumption \hyperlink{(A5)}{(A5)} is plausible if the treatment is harmless, as is the case for WASH facilities.
+But, the assumption may be violated if the treatment had a negative impact on the outcome of some study units.
+Also, Assumption \hyperlink{(A5)}{(A5)} can be assessed by computing the empirical derivative of the estimated nonparametric regression model for $\mu^*$ with respect to $(a,a')$; see Section \ref{sec:BOAssessment} of the Supplementary Materials for details.
+Of note, the direct approach relies on Assumption \hyperlink{(A5)}{(A5)} to make the {\OURR} as the global minima of the proposed risk function; see Lemma \ref{lem-minimizer2} below for details.
+In contrast, the indirect approach remains applicable for estimating {\OURR}, even when Assumption \hyperlink{(A5)}{(A5)} may seem implausible, as it does not employ the risk function.